NicolasCheshire/hello-world/README.md

 # hello-world

-simple example to use Raspberry to link an LED
+simple example to use Raspberry to blink an LED

 use: